avalanche-foundation/ACPs/README.md

 ## Proposals

-_You can view the status of each ACP on the [Tracker](https://github.com/orgs/avalanche-foundation/projects/1/views/1)._
+_You can view the status of each ACP on the [ACP Tracker](https://github.com/orgs/avalanche-foundation/projects/1/views/1)._

 | Number | Title |  Author(s) | Type |
 |:-------|:------|:-------|:-----|